Trocaire College Names New President

 “I am humbled to be selected as Trocaire College’s next president, “said Deeb.
 “It is wonderful to join such a caring college community dedicated to serving the people of Western New York.
 I am grateful to Dr. Hurley for his hard work and dedication over the past 14 years in positioning the College to continue to move forward.”
 Deeb replaces retiring president, Paul B. Hurley, Jr., who became the first lay president of the College in 1998.
 Under Hurley’s leadership, the College has grown from 500 to over 1,500 students and almost a dozen new programs have been added, including the college’s first baccalaureate programs.

 “I am confident that Dr. Deeb will provide strong leadership and direction for Trocaire College,” noted Dr. Paul Hurley, Jr., President of Trocaire College.
 “His extensive experience in higher education will prove invaluable as the college envisions its future.”

 Trocaire College, founded in 1958 by the Sisters of Mercy of Buffalo, is a private college offering associate and baccalaureate degrees as well as certificate programs in hospitality, healthcare, hospitality and technology.
-Trocaire’s main campus in Buffalo is the hub for healthcare majors while the Russell J. Salvatore School of Hospitality & Business location on Transit Road in Lancaster offers courses in hospitality, dietetic technology, human resource management, computer networking and Trocaire’s newest program in Healthcare Informatics.
+Trocaire’s main campus in Buffalo is the hub for healthcare majors while the Russell J. Salvatore School of Hospitality & Business location on Transit Road in Williamsville offers courses in hospitality, dietetic technology, human resource management, computer networking and Trocaire’s newest program in Healthcare Informatics.